oversword/super-small-state-machine/README.md

 Throw new MaxIterationsError

 Execute the current node on the process and perform any required actions.
 Updating the currentState

-#### Check if the allowed execution time is exceeded every 10 steps

-Get the current time

-##### If the allowed time is exceeded

-Wait for the configured `wait` time

-Reset the start time of execution

 When returning, run the ends state adapters, then the result adapter to complete execution.